How to be more sustainable whilst travelling in Scotland

 Slow your trip down, stay longer & see more!

-We all know that in today's world, things are a lot more fast-paced than they use to be, and we have more responsibilities to deal with, but it is important to take time away from stressful environments to enjoy yourself and the world around you.
-Try not to over-load your trip, by trying to see everything you want before you leave.
-There are always opportunities to come back and re-visit the places you never managed to see.
-Enjoy the location you are in without the stress of moving on to the next without missing the hidden gems each destination in Argyll & the Isles it has to offer.
+We all know that in today's world, things are much faster-paced than they used to be, and we have more responsibilities to manage.
+However, it is important to take time away from stressful environments to enjoy yourself and the world around you.
+Try not to overload your trip by trying to see everything you want before you leave.
+There are always opportunities to come back and revisit the places you never managed to see.
+Enjoy the location you are in without the stress of moving on to the next, without missing the hidden gems each destination in Argyll & the Isles has to offer.

-Instead find an ideal location in the centre of your destination to stay, whilst commuting via bus, walk or cycling to get to these locations to explore- this allows any traveller to immerse themselves in the culture, meeting the locals, and iconic attractions which surround your location, making for a more fulfilled trip.
-It has great benefits for the environment too, as it reduces the amount of carbon footprint generated by travelling from destination to destination, whilst supporting local businesses by spending more time in the area.
+Instead, find an ideal location in the centre of your destination to stay, whilst commuting via bus, walking or cycling to get to these locations to explore- this allows any traveller to immerse themselves in the culture, meeting the locals, and iconic attractions which surround your location, making for a more fulfilled trip.
+It has great benefits for the environment too, as it reduces the carbon footprint generated by travelling between destinations while supporting local businesses by spending more time in the area.

 Red Squirrel spotted in Cormonachan Community Woodlands by Loch Goil, Credit: @seelochlomond